moonkie

 What Does Montessori Homeschooling Really Look Like?

-Montessori homeschooling looks like a mess on the surface but is a carefully planned set of activities inside.
+Montessori homeschooling looks like a mess on the surface, but it is a carefully planned set of activities inside.
 Parents plan ahead using a resource, like Montessori for Homeschoolers, gather the materials, and set up a clutter-free area with the day's activities before setting their kids loose to play.

 Mom spending quality time with toddler

-The schedule for each day typically has lots of margin to make room for focusing on something longer, moving between activities at will, and living life.
+The schedule for each day typically has plenty of margin to focus on something longer, move between activities at will, and live life.
 A parent is typically available for guidance and support when needed, but not actively involved in telling the child how to do things and when.

 Montessori homeschoolers learn at their own pace by exploration and discovery first, then they can answer questions or read and listen to content about the principles behind each activity.
-So, though it seems unstructured, Montessori homeschool activities are structured activities with built-in freedom of time and movement.
+So, though it may seem unstructured, Montessori homeschool activities are structured with built-in freedom for time and movement.

 The Challenges of Implementing the Montessori Method in a Home Setting

 One major hurdle for homeschoolers is socialization.
-A pillar of Montessori education is putting kids of several ages into the same classroom to do the same activities together.
+A pillar of Montessori education is placing children of different ages in the same classroom to engage in the same activities together.

-Another big challenge of implementing the Montessori method in a home setting is creating an environment that is conducive to learning in the midst of home life.
+Another major challenge of implementing the Montessori Method in a home setting is creating an environment conducive to learning amid the demands of home life.

 Unlike a traditional classroom, a Montessori learning environment is designed to be child-centered, uncluttered, and flexible.
 Though your child will likely feel comfortable learning at home, creating a distraction-free space is hard.